kns-venuex/checklist/checklists/orientation-programme.md

 You can refer to [this checklist](https://checklist.atolye15.com/checklist/newcomer-accounts-checklist)

 - [ ] Determine or prepare an initial project
-Include an example project in order to introduce Atolye15 and speed up the adaptation process.
+Include an example project in order to introduce VenueX and speed up the adaptation process.

 - [ ] Assign a mentor
 Determine mentor who is going to pass information and lead the way about job content.